tonysjohn/e-Commerce_Customer_Churn/README.md

 | 53189 | 2014-09-08 22:00:00 | product_page | 399135 | 118464.0 |
 | 23481 | 2014-09-08 14:00:00 | seller_page |  | 255.0 |

-## Schema for Data Warehouse
+## Schema for Database
-Using the song and log datasets, you'll need to create a star schema optimized for queries on song play analysis.
+Using the user activity data and product information metadata we can do churn analysis.
 This includes the following tables.

 ![Schema Diagram](/images/schema.PNG)

 ## ETL Process

+create_tables.py

 etl.py file is used to implement the ETL process
 1. __Song Metadata__ files from Amazon S3 data store are fed to __staging_events__ table in AWS Redshift database using COPY command.
 The data is thereafter cleaned and type casted to proper columns in __Songs__ and __Artists__ tables.